EndeavourAccuracy/FOSSTube/README.txt

 * Twitter-like microblogging on user pages, including likes, reblogs, following and timeline, hashtags and hashflags, status pages, and explore (search).
 * Featured content.
 * Trending page, based on daily top 10 logs.
+* Basic per-user statistics.

 ===[4 - INSTALLATION AND SET UP]===============================================

 --------------------
 Before you get started
 --------------------
-FSTube is fairly easy to install and set up, but it requires at least some knowledge of GNU/Linux.
-If you have no experience with GNU/Linux, I urge you to ask a system administrator to get FSTube up and running for you.
+FOSSTube is fairly easy to install and set up, but it requires at least some knowledge of GNU/Linux.
+If you have no experience with GNU/Linux, I urge you to ask a system administrator to get FOSSTube up and running for you.

-FSTube is an asynchronous web application that heavily uses Ajax, which requires visitors to have JavaScript enabled.
-FSTube is NOT a decentralized, federated or peer-to-peer application.
-FSTube transcodes to MP4 H.264.
+FOSSTube is an asynchronous web application that heavily uses Ajax, which requires visitors to have JavaScript enabled.
+FOSSTube is NOT a decentralized, federated or peer-to-peer application.
+FOSSTube transcodes to MP4 H.264.
 Account creation requires a valid email address.

-An example website that uses FSTube: https://www.freespeechtube.org/
+An example website that uses FOSSTube: https://www.freespeechtube.org/
+(FOSSTube is NOT associated with FreeSpeechTube.)

 --------------------
 Requirements